Salvation Army Housing Tasmania (SAHT)

 Subletting of the Property

 If the property is leased by SAH we generally do not allow pets.
+Pets are on application.
 You have to seek written permission from us if you get a pet or have an existing pet when you sign your lease agreement.
+You are responsible for any damage caused by your pets.

 You are only allowed to park your vehicle in the allocated or numbered car park space that is part of the property.
 Do not park on the lawns or garden areas.
 No unregistered cars are allowed to be stored at the property.